GregoryPauwelsGP/ReCAP_handson/README.md

     };
 };
 ```
+This part of the annotations.cds file adds a value help annotation to the author field.
+It specifies that the author property should provide a dropdown or selection list populated from the Authors entity.
+The annotation defines which property in the local data (author) corresponds to the key in the value list (ID) and which property is used for display (name).
+This allows users to select an author by name when creating a book, while the underlying ID is stored in the database, improving usability and consistency in the application.

 This annotation connects the author field in the popup to the Authors entity, allowing users to select an author by name while binding the corresponding ID value.